Frititati/GraphColoringQ1/Documentation.md

 # Abstract

-This document aims to present and discuss in detail the project _Q1: Parallel Graph Coloring_ related to the System and device programming course, teached by professor Quer.<br />
+This document aims to present and discuss in detail the project _Q1: Parallel Graph Coloring_ related to the System and device programming course, taught by professor Quer.<br />
 We'll start by indicating the folders organization and providing the commands necessary to compile and run the submitted programs, then we'll go deep in each of them in order to describe and motivate our approach and choices.
 Finally, we'll show and compare data obtained from the performance testing we carried out, and draw conclusion from them.<br />
 We remind that all the source files that we provided have been developed in **C++11** language and executed in a **UNIX** environment.<br />
 Here below you can find the basic details related to the three members of the team: